ashvardanian/SimSIMD/README.md

 ### Dynamic Dispatch in Rust

-SimSIMD provides a [dynamic dispatch](#dynamic-dispatch) mechanism to select the most advanced micro-kernel for the current CPU.
+NumKong provides a [dynamic dispatch](#dynamic-dispatch) mechanism to select the most advanced micro-kernel for the current CPU.
-You can query supported backends and use the `SimSIMD::capabilities` function to select the best one.
+You can query supported backends and use the `NumKong::capabilities` function to select the best one.

 ```rust
 println!("uses neon: {}", capabilities::uses_neon());